 Both the Complainant and Respondent are entitled to an advisor.
 The advisor may be, but is not required to be, an attorney.

 Materials used for training specified personnel on the implementation of the updated policy will be made available on the District’s website.

 Questions related to this statement of nondiscrimination and interim conduct policy may be directed to the Title IX Coordinator or the U.S. Department of Education’s Office for Civil Rights.

-Dr. Dana Baker, Board President
+Dr. Mark Schur, Board President

 Dr. Dion Betts, Superintendent of Schools